arifuddincoder/react-subbloom/README.md

 # 🌸 SubBloom - Smart Digital Solutions

-SubBloom হলো একটি সাবস্ক্রিপশন-ভিত্তিক স্মার্ট ডিজিটাল সলিউশন প্ল্যাটফর্ম, যেখানে ইউজাররা Website Setup, SEO Toolkit, Performance Boost সহ বিভিন্ন ডিজিটাল সার্ভিস মাসিক সাবস্ক্রিপশনের মাধ্যমে নিতে ও ম্যানেজ করতে পারে। এই পূর্ণাঙ্গ ওয়েব অ্যাপটি React, Firebase Authentication, React Router এবং TailwindCSS দিয়ে তৈরি করা হয়েছে, যা ইউজারদের জন্য একটি স্মার্ট, নিরাপদ এবং কাস্টমাইজড অভিজ্ঞতা প্রদান করে।
+**SubBloom** is a subscription-based smart digital solution platform where users can subscribe to and manage various digital services—such as Website Setup, SEO Toolkit, and Performance Boost—on a monthly basis.
+This full-featured web app is built using React, Firebase Authentication, React Router, and TailwindCSS, providing users with a smart, secure, and customized experience.

 🔗 **Live Link**:
 [https://b11a9-subbloom.web.app/](https://b11a9-subbloom.web.app/)